A Long Exact Sequence in Symmetry Breaking: order parameter constraints, defect anomaly-matching, and higher Berry phases: The symmetry breaking long exact sequence

-By anomaly in-flow, we can look at this long exact sequence either from the $D+1$-dimensional point of view of the invertible field theories, or from the $D$-dimensional point of view of the anomalous theories.
-From the latter point of view, the players are \begin{itemize} \item $\Omega_{G,s,\eta}^{D+1}$: Anomalies of $G$-symmetric theories in $D$ spacetime dimensions, of type $s$ (bosonic or fermionic), and twist $\eta$. \item $\Omega_{G,s,\eta}^{D+1}(S(\rho))$: Anomalies of $G$-equivariant families of theories, parametrized by the unit sphere $S(\rho) \cong S^{k-1}$ in the representation $\rho$ (which has dimension $k$). \end{itemize} See Section \ref{subsecanomalyintro} for a review of these.
-Meanwhile, the maps are \begin{itemize} \item ${\rm Res}_\rho$: Measures the residual family anomaly of the $D$-dimensional theory after breaking the symmetry by an operator transforming in the representation $\rho$.
-(Section \ref{subsecfamilyanomaly}) \item ${\rm Def}_\rho$: Describes the reconstruction of the bulk anomaly from the anomaly on a certain defect associated with this symmetry breaking, such as a domain wall.
-(Section \ref{subsecdefectanomap}) \item ${\rm Ind}_\rho$: Encodes a generalized index theorem which associates an anomalous defect to a certain winding configuration in the space of symmetry-broken states.
-(Section \ref{subsecindexmap}) \end{itemize} Each map has the property that its image is the kernel of the map following it.
+\end{widetext} By anomaly in-flow, we can look at this long exact sequence either from the $D+1$-dimensional point of view of the invertible field theories, or from the $D$-dimensional point of view of the anomalous theories.
+From the latter point of view, the players are \begin{itemize} \item $\Omega_{G,s,\eta}^{D+1}$: Anomalies of $G$-symmetric theories in $D$ spacetime dimensions, of type $s$ (bosonic or fermionic), and twist $\eta$. \item $\Omega_{G,s,\eta}^{D+1}(S(\rho))$: Anomalies of $G$-equivariant families of theories, parametrized by the unit sphere $S(\rho) \cong S^{k-1}$ in the representation $\rho$ (which has dimension $k$), and twist $\eta$. \end{itemize} See \cref{subsecanomalyintro} for a review of these groups.
+Meanwhile, the maps are \begin{itemize} \item ${\rm Res}_\rho$: Measures the residual family anomaly of the $D$-dimensional theory after breaking the symmetry by an operator transforming in the representation $\rho$. (\cref{subsecfamilyanomaly}) \item ${\rm Def}_\rho$: Describes the reconstruction of the bulk anomaly from the anomaly on a certain defect associated with this symmetry breaking, such as a domain wall. (\cref{subsecdefectanomap}) \item ${\rm Ind}_\rho$: Encodes a generalized index theorem which associates an anomalous defect to a certain winding configuration in the space of symmetry-broken states. (\cref{subsecindexmap}) \end{itemize} Each map has the property that its image is the kernel of the map following it.
 This is what makes it a ``long exact sequence.''
 For example, those anomalies which have no residual family anomaly, and so live in the kernel of ${\rm Res}_\rho$, are precisely those which can be associated with a special defect, whose anomaly recovers the original anomaly by the map ${\rm Def}_\rho$.
-We show some long subsequences of the whole structure in Section \ref{subseccompletingthecircle}.
+We show some long subsequences of the whole structure in \cref{subseccompletingthecircle}.

 In this section, we will give physical definitions of each of these maps, arguments for the exactness of the sequence, and many examples of dynamical consequences of these maps.
-In later sections, we will give more mathematically precise definitions and longer examples.
+In later sections, we will give longer examples.
+We offer mathematically precise definitions in our companion paper \cite{MathSmith}.